Depression

 Postpartum Depression

-A type of depression that can occur in women after giving birth, characterized by feelings of extreme sadness, anxiety, and exhaustion.
+Postpartum is a type of depression that can occur in women after giving birth, characterized by feelings of extreme sadness, anxiety, and exhaustion.

 Premenstrual Dysphoric Disorder (PMDD)